CyberfusionIO/cyberfusion-cluster-api-client/README.md

 ### Exceptions

-In case of errors, the client throws an exception which extends `ClusterApiException`.
+In case of errors, the client throws an exception which extends `CoreApiException`.

 All exceptions have a code.
-These can be found in the `ClusterApiException` class.
+These can be found in the `CoreApiException` class.

 ### Laravel